Manoruchan/extended-map/README.md

 `setIfAbsent(key: K, value: V): V | null;`

-Attemps to put the value if the value is not already existing.
+Attempts to put the value if the value is not already existing.
 If `null` is mapped as a value, recognize it as absent.
 Returns the new value if set, the existing value if present, or `null` if `null` was previously associated.